Medically reviewed by Drugs.com. Last updated on Jan 1, 2022.

-The safety and effectiveness of sotalol in children have not been established.
-However, the Class III electrophysiologic and beta-blocking effects, the pharmacokinetics, and the relationship between the effects (QTc interval and resting heart rate) and drug concentrations have been evaluated in children aged between 3 days and 12 years old [see Clinical Pharmacology ( 12) ].
+The safety and effectiveness of sotalol in children has not been established.
+However, the Class III electrophysiologic and beta-blocking effects, the pharmacokinetics, and the relationship between the effects (QTc interval and resting heart rate) and drug concentrations have been evaluated in children aged between 3 days and 12 years old [see Clinical Pharmacology ( 12.3) ].

 |Heart Block:||(second and third degree) transvenous cardiac pacemaker.|

 |Hypotension:||(depending on associated factors) epinephrine rather than isoproterenol or norepinephrine may be useful.|